sentric-labs/sentric-testnet/tokenomics.md

 ---

+🚫 Minting Locked
+- As of July 2025, the MINTER role was fully revoked. $SNTX has a fixed testnet supply of 1B tokens.

+---

 ## 🧭 Planned Use-of-Supply (To Be Finalized)

 This breakdown is illustrative and subject to future governance or multisig policies: